JackieGH/cse15l-lab-reports/researching-commands.md

 Generates the output:
 ### `grep -m`
-Another interesting take would be to only generate the first _n_ (where _n_ is a number) matches of the expression.
+Another interesting take would be to only show a maximum _n_ (where _n_ is a number) times there are matches to the expression.
 The command-line output:

         $grep -m 5 "bomb" chapter-2.txt